-- The doctors assessed needs and delivered care in line with current evidence based guidance. - The doctors had the skills, knowledge and experience to deliver effective care and treatment. - The doctors provided evidence that they maintained their skills and were externally appraised and underwent revalidation in line with requirements. - The provider did not have any systems and processes for quality improvement cycles such as completed clinical audits
+- The doctors assessed needs and delivered care in line with current evidence based guidance. - The doctors had the skills, knowledge and experience to deliver effective care and treatment. - The doctors provided evidence that they maintained their skills and were externally appraised and underwent revalidation in line with requirements. - The provider had systems and processes to improve quality such as completed clinical audits